Why Do People Get Acupuncture?

 11. How do I make an appointment?

-Call us at 919 929-1400 during regular business hours to schedule an appointment, or go online to our website, acudocnc.com, anytime to schedule 24 hours a day.
+Call us at 919 929-1400 during regular business hours to learn more about frequently asked questions regarding chiropractic and acupuncture care or to schedule an appointment, or go online to our website, acudocnc.com, anytime to schedule 24 hours a day.
 Our normal business hours are Monday, Tuesday, and Thursday from 8:30 to 5:30, with lunch breaks, Wednesday from 12:30 to 5:30, and Friday from 8:30 to 12:30.

 12. Is Dr. Lisa Oskardmay licensed in Chiropractic and Acupuncture?